Recycle for Moray

 - Use old yoghurt pots and other containers as receptacles to store pens, pins and other small items in.

 - Use reusable nappies instead of disposable ones.
 Not only is this cheaper, but it is better for the environment.
-Visit the Highland Real Nappy Project for more information.
+Visit the The Nappy Network for more information.

 - Adopt a policy of buying recycled products where possible.